w3bdesign/dfweb-v2/README.md

 Second version of my portfolio website with Gatsby instead of plain HTML.

-Uses Tailwind and PurgeCSS for styling.
+Uses Tailwind CSS for styling.

 Uses Cypress for testing.